Remote-Sensing-at-FU-Berlin/Remote-Sensing-at-FU-Berlin.github.io/README.md

 Before you start working on the website, ensure that you have the following prerequisites installed and set up on your system:

-1. **Python**: MkDocs is built with Python, so you'll need to have Python installed on your system.
-You can download Python from the official website: [https://www.python.org/downloads/](https://www.python.org/downloads/)
+1. **[Python](https://www.python.org/downloads/)**: MkDocs is built with Python, so you'll need to have Python installed on your system.

 2. **pip**: pip is the package installer for Python.
 It usually comes bundled with the Python installation.

-3. **Git**: To clone the repository and manage version control, you'll need Git installed on your system.
-You can download Git from the official website: https://git-scm.com/downloads
+3. **[Git](https://git-scm.com/downloads)**: To clone the repository and manage version control, you'll need Git installed on your system.
+You can download Git from the official website:

 4. **[MkDocs](https://www.mkdocs.org/)**: After installing Python and pip, you can install MkDocs by running the following command: